-You can quantify your metabolic acid load with a simple pH test of your first morning urine.
-As you begin your pH testing, know that the only test we recommend is the first morning urine.
+You can quantify your metabolic acid load with a simple pH test of your first-morning urine.
+As you begin your pH testing, know that the only test we recommend is the first-morning urine.
 We do not recommend testing any other urine sample or saliva.
-What we are looking for is the “equilibrated pH” of the urine after a night sleep.
-If you get up to urinate at night that’s fine, still measure your first morning urine when you get up to stay.
-But be sure not to eat or get to active when you get up to urinate in the night.
-While it is to test the urine after six hours of uninterrupted sleep, that’s not possible for many people, so don’t worry.
+What we are looking for is the “equilibrated pH” of the urine after a night’s sleep.
+If you get up to urinate at night that’s fine.
+You can still measure your first-morning urine when you get up to stay.
+But be sure not to eat or get active when you get up to urinate in the night.
+While it is recommended to test the urine after six hours of uninterrupted sleep, that’s not possible for many people, so don’t worry.
 Just measure your first urine pH when you get up in the morning.

 Obtain a role of Alkaline for Life® pH Hydrion pH paper, which measures pH from of 5.5 to 8.
-Tear off 2 inches of this paper strip and quickly dip into a sample of your first morning urine (or expose the paper strip quickly to your urine flow).
+Tear off 2 inches or so of this paper strip and quickly dip it into a sample of your first-morning urine (or expose the paper strip quickly to your urine flow).
 Place this wet strip on a tissue to absorb excess urine and read it immediately using the color code given.
-The ideal pH range we are looking for is 6.5 to 7.5 for the first morning urine.
+The ideal pH range we are looking for is 6.5 to 7.5 for the first-morning urine.
 Readings below 6.5 suggest an undesirable level of metabolic acids, and any reading between 6.5 and 7.5 is fine.
 The goal is not to get a higher reading, but just to be in this range.

-To make alkalizing easy, we offer our Alkaline Diet Starter Kit, which contains Dr. Brown’s book, The Acid Alkaline Food Guide; a supply of pH paper; recipes, and other materials you need to develop your own Alkaline for Life® Diet Alkaline for Life® Diet and test your pH.
+To make alkalizing easy, we offer our Alkaline Diet Starter Kit, which contains Dr. Brown’s book, The Acid Alkaline Food Guide; a supply of pH paper; recipes; and other materials you will need to develop your own Alkaline for Life® diet and to test your pH.